Delroy Facey: International career

 In 2009, Facey received a call up to play for Grenada and train with them in preparation for the 2009 CONCACAF Gold Cup.
 He was in line to receive his first cap in a friendly against Panama, but after Grenada's pitch was found to be unsuitable the friendly was called off.
 He was later named in Grenada's squad for the Gold Cup and made his international debut on 8 July in Grenada's second group match against Honduras.
 Facey qualifies for Grenada through his mother, who was born on the island.
 He was also eligible to represent Jamaica (where his father was born) and Trinidad and Tobago (where one of his grandparents was born), even earning a call up to play for the Reggae Boyz, which he could not accept due to a broken ankle.
 Facey added to his caps during the 2010 Digicel Caribbean Cup, scoring twice for Grenada against St. Kitts and Nevis.

 Personal life

 He is the older brother of Ossett Town and fellow Grenadan International striker Danny Facey.

 Port Vale and Montserrat international midfielder Anthony Griffith is a cousin of Facey's.

+Criminal activity and prison sentence

-In March 2010 he was rumoured to be involved in a stabbing in Huddersfield.
-After being interviewed by the police no charges were brought against him and he was released uncharged.
+In March 2010, Facey was rumoured to have been involved in a stabbing in Huddersfield; however, after being interviewed by police, he was released without charge.
 Notts County chairman Ray Trew said it was a case of 'wrong place at the wrong time'.